max-p-log-p/ViB/README.md

 https://lwn.net/Login/newaccount submit=Register

-The first component is the HTTP endpoint.
+The first component is the URL.
 The second component is the data to be sent via GET/POST request.
 It is possible to edit or fill in this data and use it to make searches, login to websites, etc. When editing the data, make sure it is urlencoded.
-Urlencoded data can be gotten by piping the data to urlencode in the ~/.bashrc function.
+Urlencoded data can be obtained by piping the data to urlencode in the ~/.bashrc function.

+Form labels can be understood in the following way: ^[ (link number) (action) (method) (enctype)^].

+^[5 www.google.com/search get data^]

+The enctype values data and application/x-www-form-urlencode mean that the user should use --data-raw to send the form data.
+The enctype value multipart/form-data means that the user should use -F to send a file.

-Link labels can be understood in the following way: ^[ Link Number ^] (HTTP Endpoint) (HTTP Request Type).
+Link labels can be understood in the following way: ^[ (link number) ^].

-^[5^] www.google.com/search get
+^[5^]

 The last line of the file always corresponds to the current url of the webpage.
-This allows one to easily retrieve the raw html of the webpage by changing the url to "$(tail -n1)".
+This allows one to easily retrieve the raw html of the webpage by changing the url to "$(tail -1)".
 Links are written in reverse so that the first link is at the bottom of the page and the last link is above every other link.

 Design Choices
 --------------
-The vib browser is designed to be as minimal as possible.
-This results in tremendous customizability.
-For example, since vi/vim does not support ANSI escape sequences for color, the octal sequence \033 and \035 are used to delimit a label for a url because these characters are blue in vim.
+Since vi/vim does not support ANSI escape sequences for color, the octal sequence \033 and \035 are used to delimit a label for a url because these characters are blue in vim.
 With a different text editor like ed, it might be possible to use ANSI escape sequences.

 Basic Features
 --------------